-Quality indicators/criteria 1 - 10 6.1 The pedagogical planning unit for distance learning supports the distance learning unit and addresses the requirements for study materials, interactive activities and formative assessment.
-N/A 6.2 The institution safeguards the interaction:

-6.2.1 Among students N/A 6.2.2 Between students and teaching staff N/A 6.2.3 Between students and study guides/material of study N/A 6.3 The process and the conditions for the recruitment of teaching staff ensure that candidates have the necessary skills and experience for distance learning education.
-N/A 6.4 Training, guidance and support are provided to the teaching staff through appropriate procedures.
-6.5 Student performance monitoring mechanisms are satisfactory.
+Quality indicators/criteria 6.1 learning dagogical planning unit for distance learning supports the distance unit and addresses the requirements for study materials, interactive and formative assessment.
+N/A 6.2 The inst titution safeguards the interaction: 6.2.1 Among students N/A 6.2.2 Between students and teaching staff N/A 6.2.3 Between students and study guides/material of study N/A 6.3 didates have the necessary skills and experience for distance learning on.
+N/A 6.4 g, guidance and support are provided to the teaching staff through iate procedures.
+N/A 6.5 Student performance monitoring mechanisms are satisfactory.
 N/A 6.6 Adequate mentoring by the teaching staff is provided to students through established procedures.
 N/A 6.7 The unimpeded distance learning communication between the teaching staff and the students is ensured.
 N/A 6.8 Assessment consistency is ensured.
 N/A 6.9 Teaching materials (books, manuals, scientific journals, databases) comply with the requirements provided by the distance learning education methodology and are updated regularly.
 N/A 6.10 The programme of study has the appropriate and adequate infrastructure for the support of distance learning.
 N/A 6.11 The supporting infrastructures are easily accessible.
-N/A 6.12 Students are informed and trained with regards to the available educational infrastructure.
-N/A 6.13 Proced are se dures for systematic control and improvement of the supportive services t.
-N/A 6.14 ructure for distance education is comparable to corresponding university ructure in the European Union and internationally.
-N/A 6.15 Electronic library services are provided according to international practice in order to support the needs of the students and the teaching staff.
+N/A 6.12 Student s are informed and trained with regards to the available educational acture.
+N/A 6.13 Procedures for systematic control and improvement of the supportive services are set.
+N/A 6.14 ucture for distance education is comparable to corresponding ty infrastructure in the European Union and internationally.
+N/A

+6.15 Electronic library services are provided according to international practice in order to support the needs of the students and the teaching staff.
 N/A 6.16 The students and the teaching staff have access to the necessary electronic sources of information, relevant to the programme, the level, and the method of teaching.
-N/A 6.17 Students' weekly assignments are appropriate for the level of the programme.
-N/A 6.18 Feedb proced ack on students' assignments is regular through concrete and published dures.
-N/A
+6.17 Students' weekly assignments are appropriate for the level of the programme.
+N/A 6.18 Feedback on students' assignments is regular through concrete and published procedures.
 6.19 The quality of students' final exams is ensured and evidenced.
-6.20 The teaching e-learning material has been sufficiently enriched with electronic sources, updated research publications and other electronic learning resources that support students' work and learning.
+N/A 6.20 The teaching e-learning material has been sufficiently enriched with electronic sources, updated research publications and other electronic learning resources that support students' work and learning.
 N/A